Coder2012/cards/README.md

 npm install
 ```

-Running the project in development mode
+Running the project in development mode - by default use http://localhost:8080

 ```javascript
 npm start